-In our last post, we spoke to great lengths about establishing benchmarks so we’re able to determine if we’re making improvements/progress or not.
+In our last post, we spoke to great lengths about establishing benchmarks for page speed and images so we’re able to determine if we’re making improvements/progress or not.

 “What gets measured, gets managed.”